Conductance and Influence-Capital: Modeling Online Social Influence: Methodology

+The endorsement pattern is not a sufficient explanation of the ability of individuals to exert influence.
+Sociologists have long pointed to the importance of weak-ties \citep{granovetter1983strength} and the accumulation of social capital by \emph{bonders} \citep{dekker2003social}.
+Consider the example in \cref{gim:fig:teaser}.
+Alice influences Bobbie, who influences several people; should Alice (the initiator) or Bobbie (the connector) be considered more influential?

-We propose a social capital distribution mechanism that leads to the accumulation of social influence and explains its dynamics.
-Psychologists have long recognised that particular characteristics in individuals are correlated with influence, namely authority \cite{milgram1978obedience}, attractiveness \cite{horai1974effects}, likeability and others \cite{cialdini2001science}.
-The congruence of these characteristics gives rise to \emph{social capital}, the accumulation of which enables the exertion of influence.
-The distribution mechanism models the non-uniformity of social capital starting from information diffusions.
+Psychologists have recognized that particular characteristics in individuals are correlated with influence, namely authority \cite{milgram1978obedience}, attractiveness \cite{horai1974effects}, likeability and others \cite{cialdini2001science}.
+We define \emph{\socialcapital} as the congruence of characteristics that enable the exertion of influence.
+We propose that users possess latent \socialcapital, such that an emitter with higher \socialcapital exerts more influence.
+We posit that a distribution mechanism that explains endorsement pathways, must measure this \socialcapital. \revEPJA{Concretely, we model \socialcapital as a quantity that accumulates through the endorsements a user receives: when a user is retweeted, a portion of the retweeter's capital flows upstream to them.
+Users who trigger large or far-reaching cascades accumulate more capital, and thus are estimated to be more influential.} The question remains, how do we allocate \socialcapital to explain the exerted influence along an inferred endorsement pathway?

+We propose a \emph{\socialcapital distribution} that leads to the accumulation of \socialcapital and offers a post-hoc explanation for the inferred endorsement patterns.
+The mechanism transfers a proportion of a node's (tweet's) \socialcapital to its parent in the information cascade, allowing upstream and highly connected nodes to accumulate \socialcapital (which translates to influence).
+The distribution mechanism that we propose here aims to explain the endorsement pathways inferred from the data, and it is related to the concept of value-allocation schemes \cite{shapley1997value, ghaffar2020structural}.
+Several studies \cite{jackson2003strategic,ghaffar2020structural,subbian2014finding} have utilized allocation schemes to recognize the role of \emph{bonders} by assuming benefits, generated by a node, decay with distance within a social graph.
+We migrate this intuition to a directed diffusion scenario.
+Intuitively, the allocation rewards users responsible for bonding (i.e. connectors), and those who reach distant communities (i.e. initiators).

-We construct the social capital distribution as follows.
-Whenever the user $u_i$ directly influences $u_j$ (i.e., $u_j$ is a direct offspring of $u_i$ in a retweet cascade), $u_j$ transfers a portion of their social capital to $u_i$ (denoted as $\pi_{ij}$).
-Each tweet is endowed with $1$ social capital for participation; it pays a proportion $\alpha \in (0,1)$ of all their capital to their parent (if they exist) and keeps $(1-\alpha)$.
-Formally, we define
+We construct the \socialcapital distribution as follows.
+Whenever the user $u_i$ directly influences $u_j$ (i.e., $v_j$ is a direct offspring of $v_i$ in an endorsement pathway), $u_j$ transfers a portion of their \socialcapital to $u_i$ (denoted as $\pi_{ij}$).
+Each tweet is endowed with $1$ \socialcapital for participation; it pays a proportion $\alpha \in (0,1)$ of all its capital to its parent (if they exist) and keeps $(1-\alpha)$.
+Formally: